build-on-aws/conversation-with-your-architecture/README.md

 Be sure to tear down any AWS resources you're not using after working through this demo as they may result in charges to your AWS account.
 The resources to destroy are:

+- Amazon Bedrock Knowledge Base
 - S3 bucket for your knowledge base data source
-- Amazon Bedrock Knowledge Base
+- Vector database (the OpenSearch Serverless collection, if you set up your knowledge base to use this, or another vector store)

 ### Bring your own diagram